degauss-org/geocoder/README.md

 > A geocoder that relies on offline TIGER/Line data useful for geocoding private health information.

+This software is a fork of https://github.com/geocommons/geocoder.
+The spellfix update from the fork at https://github.com/mb16/geocoder has also been included.

 ## Installation

 This software was designed and tested only on Linux Ubuntu.